 MIGHT ISRAEL BE an evil nation?
 It is a question I admit to asking myself.
 Am I on the wrong side of history?
 Liberals tend to question themselves—they question their ideas and their allies.
 I have always considered Israel a friend.
 Might I be wrong?

-Well-meaning people have been wrong before.
-Peter Handke, a writer whose early work was important to me, somehow convinced himself that Slobodan Milosevic was falsely accused of war crimes in Bosnia.
+Too many figures I admire have been wrong in this way before.
+Peter Handke, a writer whose early work changed my own, has somehow convinced himself that Slobodan Milosevic was falsely accused of war crimes in Bosnia.
 Ingmar Bergman admitted in Laterna Magica that, “For many years, I was on Hitler’s side, delighted by his success and saddened by his defeats.”

-Truly decent men on the left cheered for Stalin, then awoke to realize that they had been applauding butchery.
-(Some never woke up.
-Few sights are more pathetic than a famous American academic insisting well into the 21st century that “Stalinism worked.”)
+Decent men on the left cheered for Stalin, then awoke to realize that they had been applauding one of history’s most prodigious butchers.
+Some never woke up.
+It would be a challenge to produce a figure more pathetic than a famous American academic who has insisted well into the 21st century that “Stalinism worked.”

 I do not want to be one of them.
-One quotation in particular sticks with me, from an academic often cited by Liberals who despise Zionism: “Sometimes I feel that Israel has come out of the boils of hell, a satanic state.”
-That is Norman Finkelstein, a Jewish academic who has spent much of his life analyzing this issue.
+One quotation in particular has always stuck with me, from a professor often cited by liberals who despise Zionism: “Sometimes I feel that Israel has come out of the boils of hell, a satanic state.”
+That would be Norman Finkelstein, a Jewish academic who has spent much of his life addressing this issue.
 He has called the nation: “Genghis Khan with a computer.”
 I wanted to know whether he was right.